-At the end of June 2025, there were 23 monetary financial institutions operating in the banking sector (S.121+S.122+S.123).
+At the end of September 2025, there were 23 monetary financial institutions operating in the banking sector (S.121+S.122+S.123).
 In the Deposit-Taking Corporations Sector (S.122), besides the central bank, there were 22 entities, comprising 8 banks, 12 branches of foreign banks and 2 home savings banks (building societies).

-In the Investment Funds Sector (S.124), the total number of funds decreased by 3 quarter on quarter after 3 mixed funds were dissolved.
-The quarter saw no changes in the number of other types of investment fund.
-However, in a year-on-year comparison, the total number of funds in all categories decreased by seven.
+In the Investment Funds Sector (S.124), there was no change in the number of funds.
+There were also no changes in the numbers in the individual types of investment fund.
+However, in a year-on-year comparison the total number of funds in all categories decreased by eight.
 The category with the largest decline (six funds) was mixed funds.
 Three categories - equity, bond and real-estate funds - lost one fund each.
-Only other funds recorded year-on-year growth (two funds).
+Only other funds recorded year-on-year growth (one fund).
 No money market funds have been recorded in Slovakia since 2018.
-The number of active entities in the sector Other Financial Intermediaries (S.125) increased due to a revision of the sector classification by 21 entities, which represents a year-on-year increase of 24 entities.
+In the Other Financial Intermediaries Sector (S.125), the number of active entities increased by 10.

-In the Financial Auxiliaries Sector (S.126), the number of active entities decreased by one compared to the first quarter of 2025.
-Compared to the same quarter in the previous year, there was a decrease by two entities.
+In the Financial Auxiliaries Sector (S.126), the number of active entities increased by one compared to the previous quarter of 2025.
+The increase affected management companies.
+Compared to the same period the year before, the overall number of entities was unchanged but the number of investment firms was one lower and the number of management companies was one larger.

-In the Insurance Corporations and Pension Funds Sectors (S.128+S.129), no changes occurred in the total number or the numbers for individual subsectors compared to the first quarter of 2025.
+In the Insurance Corporations and Pension Funds Sectors (S.128+S.129) the total number of entities increased by one quarter on quarter due to a new entrant in the pension fund sector.
+Compared to the same time last year, the overall number of entities was also larger by one.